Gateau Saint Honore Recipe

 a person placing parchment paper on top of puff pastry rounds

 Allow the puff pastry to cool completely before assembling the dessert.
-You can bake the puff pastry at room temperature for a few hours before assembling the dessert.
-But I find it’s best to bake it the day you plan to serve it.
+You can bake the puff pastry at room temperature for a few hours before assembling the dessert, but I find it’s best to bake it the day you plan to serve it.

 puff pastry rounds baked and cooling on a cookie rack